KCrehan/CS210-Game/README.md

 # CS210-Game
 Repository for the CS210 Game Project - Hangman

+This was a project for a Data Structures and Algorithms class.
+We were restricted to a single Java file and also only allowed to use Java.* and Javax.* libraries.
+Any identifiying info has been removed from this README that was included in the submission of this project.

 Important Note

 Please ensure to update the path to the words.txt file within the java file.
 If this isn’t done then the game WILL NOT WORK.
 Additionally if possible use the words.txt provided in the assignment submission as this has more accessible words, the other one kept giving obscure and hard to guess words.